Joechei Headphone Amplifier

 Just soldering two 10 kΩ resistors directly onto the opamp is necessary: one 10 kΩ resistor between pin 1 and 4 and the other between pin 7 and 4:

-These resistors set the current at the output to a more or less constant 1 mA.
+These resistors set the current at the output to a more or less constant 0.95 mA when using +/- 9.5 Volts.

 The result depends on the opamp, it seems especially older type opamps benefit from this hack.
-In my experience the NJM4580 is suitable.
+In my experience the NJM4580 or NJM4556 are suitable, these opamps handle the extra current with ease, up to 2.5 mA.